 Orbital calculations revealed that the object had spent the last 35,000 years wending its way sunward after reaching aphelion at the chilling distance of around 3,500 AU (3,500 times the distance between our Earth and sun].

-In other words, after this current close sweep past our sun, we will not see Comet Leonard again.
+In other words, after this current close sweep past our sun, you or I won’t see Comet Leonard again.

 An amazing feature of this celestial visitor is that it’s an ultrafast comet.
 It’s traveling at 158,084 miles per hour (254,412 km/h or 70.67 km/second) relative to Earth.

 Despite its incredible speed through the vast space of our solar system, don’t expect to see this comet swoosh across the sky.
 Like planets, comets do move in front of the star background, but only very slowly due to the large distances involved.
-Observers using telescopes will have to take a close look at the comet’s position relative to background stars.
-Then compare the view five or 10 minutes later to detect its motion, because its great distance will cause it to appear as a very slow moving object.
+Is it possible to observe this comet’s motion.
+Yes, if you’re a careful observer and willing to spend some time.
+The best way would be with a small telescope.
+You’d do it by taking a close look at the comet’s position relative to background stars.
+Then compare the telescopic view five or 10 minutes later to detect the comet’s motion.
+Despite its high speed, you’ll find that its distance from Earth – and the vast distances in our solar system – will cause the comet to appear as a very slow-moving object.

 Here are a few charts …